 Speak your observation

 Bird listens and transcribes in real time.
-Recordings can be up to 30 minutes long.
+Recordings can be up to 60 minutes long — long enough for a full meeting.

 3